If you had your SNAP benefits stolen through a scam or card skimming sometime since October 1, 2022, you can file to have your food stamps replaced.

 If you are eligible for reimbursement, the state will issue you a new EBT card with your replacement benefits after the reported theft.

-What happens after September 30, 2024?
+What happens after December 20, 2024?

-Congress is currently debating SNAP rules in the Farm Bill, which is due in 2023.
+Congress is currently debating SNAP rules in the Farm Bill, which was due in 2023.
 Part of that discussion should include how to strengthen the security of EBT cards.
 You can contact your member of Congress to tell them your priorities for improving the SNAP program and that protecting SNAP recipients from theft matters to you.